 Fair Housing Compliance

-• Strict Anti-Discrimination Laws: Bellevue enforces Washington State’s Fair Housing Act, which prohibits discrimination based on race, color, religion, sex, national origin, disability, familial status, and other protected classes.
+- Strict Anti-Discrimination Laws: Bellevue rentals are covered by the federal Fair Housing Act and the Washington Law Against Discrimination, which prohibit discrimination based on race, color, religion, sex, national origin, disability, familial status, and other protected classes.

 While Bellevue largely follows Washington State’s landlord-tenant laws, there are a few key differences: